 Vanessa Komarnicki’s practice focuses on intellectual property matters, with an emphasis on the acquisition, enforcement and exploitation of patents and industrial designs.
 She has experience drafting, filing and prosecuting patent and industrial design applications, and advising on patentability, validity and infringement of intellectual property rights.
 Vanessa additionally has experience in listing patents on Canada’s Patent Register and advising on drug pricing.

-In addition to her qualifications as a lawyer, Vanessa is a registered patent agent in Canada, and was awarded the Marie F. Morency Memorial Prize for obtaining the highest mark in Canada in patent drafting in the 2015 patent agent examinations.
+In addition to her qualifications as a lawyer, Vanessa is a registered patent agent in Canada and the United States, and was awarded the Marie F. Morency Memorial Prize for obtaining the highest mark in Canada in patent drafting in the 2015 patent agent examinations.